zackw/pinebook-pro-keyboard-updater/firmware/README.md

 ## Hardware

 The PBP uses the SH68F83 made by Sinowealth.
-The data sheet is the [SH68F83V2.0.pdf](SH68F83V2.0.pdf) file in this folder.
+The data sheet is the [sinowealth-sh68f83-datasheet-v2.pdf](../docs/sinowealth-sh68f83-datasheet-v2.pdf) file in the `docs` directory.
 It has the following test points on the main board that may be useful, taken from the [PBP mainboard schematic, v2.1](http://files.pine64.org/doc/PinebookPro/pinebookpro_v2.1_mainboard_schematic.pdf):

     T27: 5V, VDD on the keyboard MCU